August 26-27, 1995 (Cape Tribulation)

 In the morning

-It's hanging on our wall now.
-We leave for
+It's hanging on a wall in our house now.

 Hong Kong, and eventually home.